MatthewHarris01/liri-node-app/README.md

 Added code to populate the Verb (command) and Item (what to search for) in the case that Liri is run with the 'spotify-this-song' command and no song argument.
 Added the code to carry out the "do-what-it-says" command (read from the random.tx file) Added stubbed procedures for all search commands. (next step will be to begin implementing searches).

+# Version 0.4
+Added code to be able to write a log of the application's actions.
+Completed OMDB search code, results are displayed in the terminal and logged to a file name 'Liri-log.txt' currently working on Bands In Town search.